 Reasons for business growth

 Most businesses grow to become bigger, perhaps through increasing sales or market share, but size isn't the only driver.
-Many other benefits could motivate businesses to grow.
+Many other benefits motivate businesses to grow.
 For example:

 - greater sustainability or resilience in the market